8 Easy Web Design Steps

 A quality website is a critical business tool that can help drive your company's growth.
 Following a "well-structured web design process" will help you increase the likelihood that your website will be successful.

-Here are 8 important website building steps:
+Here are 8 important easy-to-follow website building steps:

 1. Plan Your Website.